 2. Give content a voice

-Giving your content a clear cut voice will underpin your organisation with a personality that donators can instantly relate to.
+Giving your content writing a clear cut voice will underpin your organisation with a personality that donators can instantly relate to.
 Will your charity copywriting be cheeky and playful, energetic and upbeat or serious and professional?
 Think about who your target audience is and what kind of voice they will be most responsive to.

 3. Mix up donation amount descriptions